Skip to content

 The reason given by the UN for creating this day is that it was “concerned about the seriousness of problems and threats posed by corruption to the stability and security of societies, undermining the institutions and values of democracy, ethical values and justice and jeopardizing sustainable development and the rule of law”.

-Since the day was first held, its organisers, the United Nations Development Programme and the United Nations Office on Drugs and Crime, say intolerance towards corruption has grown.
+Since the day was first held, its organizers, the United Nations Development Programme and the United Nations Office on Drugs and Crime, say intolerance towards corruption has grown.
 This is evidenced by the increasing number of politicians and chief executives who are being tried and convicted for the crime.

 The US government has been involved with this day over the years with many action steps, including honoring different champions of the Anti-Corruption movement, functioning as key players in the efforts toward better national security.